ToM-Korn/movie-trailer-website/README.md

 ## contact information for the distributor or programmer ##
 - email: git@krickl.eu
-- phone: please ask me in mail
+- phone: please ask me in email
 - web: www.krickl.eu

 ## known bugs ##
-currently non, please feel free to write me if you found one :)
+currently none, please feel free to write me if you found one :)

 ## troubleshooting ##
 don't panic... write me a mail or solve the problem and commit it :)